-The HTA inspection included a visual inspection of the viewing room, body store and post-mortem suites.
-Interviews took place with a Pathologist, Coroner, Mortuary Manager, Trainee Anatomical Pathology Technologist (APT) and Lead APT (Person Designated).
-A document review was also undertaken.
+The HTA inspection included a documentation review and a visual inspection of the body store, post-mortem suites and viewing room.
+Interviews took place with a Pathologist, Anatomical Pathology Technologist (APT), the Medico-Legal Centre Manager and Lead APT (Designated Individual).
+A meeting was also held with the Coroner.